- Sprinkles are small pieces of confectionery that are widely used for decorative purposes or to add extra texture to desserts.

-Are Sprinkles gluten free?
 Every birthday is the same deal.
-If you’re a parent to a celiac kid, you worry that your kid will not be able to enjoy the birthday cake like any other else.
+If you’re a parent to a kid with Celiac, you worry that your kid will not be able to enjoy the birthday cake like most of the guests.

 Visually magnetic and delicious, sprinkles are small pieces of confectionery that go wonderfully well with cupcakes, cakes, ice cream, donuts, and any other sweet treats you can think of.